 - managing stress

-- treating conditions associated with atherosclerosis, such as hypertension, high cholesterol, and diabetes
+- treating conditions associated with atherosclerosis, such as hypertension, high cholesterol, sleep apnea, obesity, and diabetes